Sarah P. Slotznick

-I am a Miller Postdoctoral Fellow in the Earth and Planetary Science Department at the University of California, Berkeley.
+I was Miller Postdoctoral Fellow in the Earth and Planetary Science Department at the University of California, Berkeley.
 I received my PhD from the California Institute of Technology in June 2016.